mwaskom/Psych252/WWW/README.md

 Raw datafiles go in `datasets/`.
 A description of the datasets lives in `data/datasets.rst`.
 The markup language used here is called RestructuredText, which is like Markdown but a bit more complex (and thus expressive).

 For steph: make -f Makefile_steph clean html upload

+For Ewart:
+Go to the Terminal application and type in these lines: cd ~/Documents/courses07/p252/github/Psych252/WWW/ make -f Makefile_ewart clean html upload